Spades Rules

 How do you win Spades?

-A game of Spades is usually played to a target score.
+A game of Spades is usually played to a target score agreed before the game starts.

 Common winning scores: